 The Political Science (BS) - Pre-Professional Legal Studies degree is designed to introduce students to the law school curriculum and prepare them for law school admissions.
 Students take courses in political science, criminal justice, law, communications, statistics, English and philosophy.

-The coursework will help you develop strong critical thinking skills while learning about multiple aspects of the legal system, law, writing, logic and research, and prepare you for the Law School Admissions Test (LSAT).
+The coursework will help you develop strong critical thinking skills while learning about multiple aspects of the legal system, law, writing, logic and research, and prepare you for the Law School Admission Test (LSAT).
 The average LSAT exam score for Appalachian pre-law students has been 158 for the past three years.

 Appalachian pre-law students are eligible for Appalachian’s accelerated Masters of Arts in Political Science, which can offer a leg up in law school applications.